lcrespom/shelp/README.md

 ### Command History

 In a zsh shell, typing the `PageUp` key will open the Shelp popup and show the most recent commands.
-The user can select a command using the keyboard or mouse, and hit enter or click on a history entry to paste the command to the shell prompt.
+The user can select a command using the keyboard or mouse, and hit `Enter` or click on a history entry to paste the command to the shell prompt.
 A search box is provided, to filter out entries using a fuzzy search.